 Bursary and Scholarships

-The National College of Teaching & Leadership (NCTL) offer bursaries to support those undertaking their training year.
+Department of Education offer bursaries to support those undertaking their training year.
 The amount awarded depends on the subject in which you intend to train to teach and the classification outcome of your degree.
 Bursaries are paid in monthly instalments during the course and are not repaid once your training has finished.
 Scholarships are awarded to the most gifted trainees in physics, maths, chemistry, computing, languages or geography in partnership with highly regarded professional subject associations.

 The additional condition for receiving a bursary is that you are also eligible to receive student finance.
 For this reason, we may ask the trainee to make an application with Student Finance England/Wales/Scotland to demonstrate their eligibility.

-New bursary amounts for 2018/2019 can be found following the link below.
+New bursary amounts for 2020/2021 can be found following this link.